 When people from outside of the newsroom vote on the topic to be covered, this is not even allocative control; this is operational control.

 Newsroom autonomy has been saved from advertisers (they are just not interested anymore).
 It is more or less protected from the rare species of billionaires concerned with the media’s survival.
-But, under crowdsourcing, newsroom autonomy is readily given away to the crowd.
+But, under crowdfunding, newsroom autonomy is readily given away to the crowd.
 The crowd decides if all the news “fit the print”.

 Explaining the difference between subscription and membership, Jay Rosen emphasized the role of a cause for fundraising: